conumey/icewind-tales/Larry's Folk/Sessions/Session 36 - Nevermind the Boatcocks.md

 A little further down the road there is another sculpture park, much the same as the first.

 The gang depart the sculpture park and decide to trust [[Schlorpo|Zhorpo]] again, following him to a [[Boat Wreck No3|shipwreck]] full of treasure.
 The treasure in question turns out to be giant oysters, with nary a pearl.
+The Oysters were #mild and #salty

 More road, more sculpture parks.
 This time however, the statues are cloudy, and there is something making noise from within. [[Depeche]] and [[Manajam]] try to stealthily investigate, but [[Depeche]] is spotted by an #Ice-Troll who is trying to munch on some frozen corpses.
 The gang swiftly dispatch the troll, but take some considerable damage in the process. [[Manajam]] eats its heart.